mnikander/cpp_sequence/README.md

 # Sequence Library

-**Efficient, composable, and easy-to-use pipelines for sequence processing in C++.**
+**Composable and easy-to-use pipelines for sequence processing in C++.**

 This library provides a lightweight and expressive way to process sequences of values using functional programming concepts.
-Inspired by Kotlin Sequences and the C++ [Rappel](https://www.youtube.com/watch?v=itnyR9j8y6E) library, it enables the creation of **clear, efficient, and easily composable data transformations**.
+Inspired by Kotlin Sequences and the C++ [Rappel](https://www.youtube.com/watch?v=itnyR9j8y6E) library, it enables the creation of **clear and easily composable data transformations**.

 ## Features

 - **Composable Functional Pipelines** – Chain `map`, `filter`, `reduce`, and more
 - **Readable Compile-Time Errors** – Short, clear error messages for easier debugging
 - **Avoids Iterator Pitfalls** – Uses generators instead of iterators to sidestep C++ iterator complexities
-- **Optimized for Performance** – Avoids unnecessary allocations and function calls

 ## Quick Example